-- (1) The grant is awarded by way of written notification.
+(1) The grant is awarded by way of written notification.
 The date on which the completed application with the required documents is submitted determines the order in which grants are approved pursuant to this chapter.
-Several completed applications submitted on the same day will be treated as applications received at the same time. - (2) The application may be approved only when the applicant producer has substantiated the fact that 65 per cent of the total production costs of the project are financed. - (3) The FFA specifies the funding period in the notification of grant. - (4) The General Auxiliary Conditions for Grants for the Promotion of Projects (Allgemeine Nebenbestimmungen für Zuwendungen zur Projektförderung, ANBest-P) are an integral part of the notification of grant.
+Several completed applications submitted on the same day will be treated as applications received at the same time.

+(2) The application may be approved only when the applicant producer has proved that 75 per cent of the total production costs of the project are financed.

+(3) The FFA specifies the funding period in the notification of grant.

+(4) The General Auxiliary Conditions for Grants for the Promotion of Projects (Allgemeine Nebenbestimmungen für Zuwendungen zur Projektförderung, ANBest-P) are an integral part of the notification of grant.
 In derogation from no. 3.1 of the ANBest-P in conjunction with administrative provision no. 5.3.3. regarding section 44 of the Federal Budget Code, the ceiling for appropriations governed by procurement law is raised to EUR 12 million.
 The appropriation is composed of all funds allocated by the Federal Government and the Länder.
 The applicant producer is obligated to award contracts only to competent and efficient vendors in line with principles of competition and under cost-effective conditions.
 At least three bids are to be collected, as far as possible.
 The procedure and results must be documented.
 The FFA may ensure that the grant requirements are met by including ancillary terms in the notification of grant.
 The notification of grant is subject to the condition that the applicant producer, if the rights to the subsidised film are sold to another country, must make a financial contribution to the central services organisation of the German film industry for the representation of German films abroad.
-The contribution amounts to 1.5 per cent of net proceeds, up to a maximum of EUR 50,000. - (5) The notification of grant is subject to revocation (section 36 subsection 2 no. 3 of the Administrative Procedure Act) of the following number 1 and to the conditions subsequent (section 36 subsection 2 no. 2 of the Administrative Procedure Act) of the following numbers 2 and 3: - 1.
-The total funding of the project must be demonstrated within five months of receipt of the notification of grant, at the latest within the period stipulated in subsection 6 as regards exceptional cases.
-In accordance with sections 31 and 41 subsection 2 of the Administrative Procedure Act, the period starts on the third day after posting the proof or after electronic sending of the notification. - 2.
-Work on filming or animation must begin within six months of receipt of the notification of grant, at the latest within the period stipulated in subsection 6 as regards exceptional cases. - 3.
+The contribution amounts to 1.5 per cent of net proceeds, up to a maximum of EUR 50,000.

+(5) The notification of grant is subject to the following conditions subsequent (section 36 subsection 2 no. 2 of the Administrative Procedures Act):

+- 01. The total funding of the project must be demonstrated within three months of receipt of the notification of grant, at the latest within the period stipulated in subsection 6 as regards exceptional cases.
+In accordance with sections 31 and 41 subsection 2 of the Administrative Procedure Act, the period starts on the third day after posting the proof or after electronic sending of the notification. - 02.
+Work on filming or animation must begin within four months of receipt of the notification of grant, at the latest within the period stipulated in subsection 6 as regards exceptional cases. - 03.
 The project must be completed within the term for completion of the answer print as specified in the application, at the latest within the period stipulated in subsection 6 as regards exceptional cases.

-- (6) Upon application by the applicant producer, the deadlines referred to in subsection 5 nos.
-1 to 3 may be extended, based on the exercise of due discretion: - 1.
-The FFA may extend the deadline under subsection 5 no. 1 once, by one month. - 2.
-The FFA may extend the deadline under subsection 5 no. 2 once. - 3.
+(6) Upon application by the applicant producer, the deadlines referred to in subsection 5 nos.
+1 to 3 may be extended, based on the exercise of due discretion:

+- 01. The FFA may extend the deadline under subsection 5 no. 1 once, by one month. - 02.
+The FFA may extend the deadline under subsection 5 no. 2 once. - 03.
 The FFA may extend the deadline under subsection 5 no. 3 once.
-In particularly exceptional cases, the FFA managing board may allow a second extension of this deadline. - 4.
+In particularly exceptional cases, the FFA managing board may allow a second extension of this deadline. - 04.
 If it is essential to extend the deadline on account of force majeure or similar circumstances, the FFA managing board may, in justified exceptional cases and in agreement with the BKM, allow further extensions of the deadlines referred to in subsection 5 nos.
 1 to 3.